 North Carolina News - Page 8

-Legislative Democrats Seek Agreement on Lottery
+Legislative Democrats Seek Agreement on Lottery3 August 2005

 Democrats worked Tuesday to settle differences over pay raises, cigarette taxes and a lottery so they can close a budget deal for state government.